Satin vs Silk, What's the Difference?

 What Is Silk?

-We gather raw silk filament from various insects, but the most popular one is called the mulberry silkworm.
-As a natural, organic by-product, silk fibre contains all kinds of amino acids and is protected by a special protein layer.
+Silk vs satin can be confusing.
+So first let's discuss what exactly silk is.
+We gather raw silk fibers from various insects, but the most popular one is called the mulberry silkworm.
+As a natural, organic by-product, silk fibers contains all kinds of amino acids and is protected by a special protein layer.
 The hollow body of the fibre also insulates well - which is why people wear silk for warmth in the winter, but can also stay cool in it during the summer.
 Learn more about where silk comes from.

 You may wonder if all silk is shiny on both sides?
 Not necessarily if you have a printed or woven silk item.
 With a silk weave the pattern will appear fuzzier on the reverse whereas a printed pattern will be much more evident on one side compared to the other.